E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Numerical Results

 \subsection{Training Settings}

-All models are implemented in PyTorch and trained on a workstation equipped with two NVIDIA GeForce RTX 4090D GPUs.
-We employ the Adam optimizer and follow the three-stage training strategy described in Section III-H. The batch size is set to 16 for stages I and III, and to 128 for stage II.
-The initial learning rate is $10^{-4}$ for all stages.
+All models are implemented in PyTorch and trained on a workstation equipped with two NVIDIA GeForce RTX 4090D GPUs. {{For the training of the proposed CSC-SA-Net (both non-orthogonal and orthogonal modes), we employ the Adam optimizer and follow the three-stage training strategy described in Section~III-H. The batch size is set to 16 in the first and third stages, and 128 in the second stage.
+The learning rate is fixed at $10^{-4}$ across all stages.
+For the baseline schemes, both the DL-based CSI acquisition and DL-based precoding modules are trained with a batch size of 128 and a learning rate of $10^{-4}$.
+For the MFNet baseline, we use a batch size of 16 and the same learning rate of $10^{-4}$.
+In all schemes, we apply data augmentation by random image flipping to enlarge the dataset and mitigate overfitting, and adopt an early stopping strategy to save the best-performing checkpoint.}}